aligent/serverless-aws-nodejs-service-template/README.md

 `node-run npm run lint` - lint all typescript files and report warnings/errors

 `node-run npm run format` - format and save all source files according to prettier configuration

+### Step through debug with VSCode
+This template comes with some pre-configured.
+This setup is a combination of:
+1. [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) - makes it easy to build, manage, and deploy containerized applications from VSCode
+2. `.vscode-configs` folder:
+    - `launch.json` - launch VSCode debugger and attached to our docker container for debugging by `invoke local` or by running a test.
+    - `tasks.json` -  tasks used by `launch.json` or support deploy to localstack.
+3. `debug` folder:
+    - `.dev.env` - contain some environment variables that support debugging.
+    - `dev.invoke.json` - contain dummy data that can be used for `invoke local` or `invoke stepf`.
+4. `src/lib/localstack.ts` - support connection to localstack from our main docker container.
+5. `docker-compose.yml` - contain definition for localstack.
+6. `Dockerfile` - support building debug docker image from `aligent/serverless:latest` (expose Nodejs debug port 9229).
+7. `package.json` file:
+    - `jest-test-debug` - support debug against a Jest test case by running `Jest Test Debug` configuration.
+    - `invoke-local-debug` - support debug through `invoke local` by running `Invoke Local Debug` configuration.
+    - `serverless-local` - support running serverless command against localstack.
+8. `serverless.yml` - enable/disable `minify` and `sourcemap` for `esbuild` based on environment variable.

 ## Online usage